-For those who claim five to nine years of work experience, pay on average amounts to $19.77 per hour.
-When we consider tenure, a substantial portion of employees (35 percent) have been working for one to four years and make approximately $14.57 per hour on average.
+Respondents who have been working for five to nine years make $20.00 per hour on average.
+When we consider tenure, a substantial portion of employees (33 percent) have been working for one to four years and make around $14.67 per hour on average.

 Certifications and Degrees

 Certified Welders have significantly higher pay than non-accredited workers at approximately $22.50 per hour.
 Tradesmen International, Inc. compensates Bachelor's Degree-holders the most at $22.00 per hour.